 The high prevalence of personality disorders and other psychiatric entities highlights their interconnection and mutual influence.
-The existence of a personality disorder is a predictor of the persistence of anxiety disorders[6], with a poorer prognosis observed in individuals who also have a co-occurring personality disorder.
+The existence of a personality disorder is a predictor of the persistence of anxiety disorders^[6], with a poorer prognosis observed in individuals who also have a co-occurring personality disorder.
 Notably, the severity of personality pathology is directly related to the severity of neurotic conditions, which, to some extent, supports the dimensional approach.
-The existence and association with mood difficulties also lead to a worse prognosis[7].
-The reason for the connection between anxiety, depression and personality disorders lies in the common biological correlates[8].
+The existence and association with mood difficulties also lead to a worse prognosis^[7].
+The reason for the connection between anxiety, depression and personality disorders lies in the common biological correlates^[8].
 The existence of a personality disorder against the background of anxiety and/or depressive symptomatology has an impact on the outcome and course of the disease.
-All individuals with some personality problems have a worse status in terms of psychopathology, anxiety, depression, and functionality after 30 years, compared to individuals without personality difficulties and with only anxiety and/or depressive symptomatology at baseline[9].
+All individuals with some personality after 30 years, compared to individuals without personality difficulties and with only anxiety and/or depressive symptomatology at baseline^[9].